Huguitis/aoi.js-documentation/src/functions/Util/textSplitMap.md

 ## Example

-This will return the arguments within `$textSplit` and send all of them seperately:
+This will return the arguments within `$textSplit` and send all of them separately:

 ```php
 bot.command({